tensorflow/tensorflow/SECURITY.md

 ### Reporting vulnerabilities

 Please fill out [this report form](https://forms.gle/mr12SgzXENhxQ7jD6) about any security related issues you find.
-This mail is delivered to a small security team.
-For critical problems, you may encrypt your report (see below).
+For critical problems, you may encrypt your report and send it to `security@tensorflow.org` (see below).

 Please use a descriptive title for your report.
 After the initial reply to your report, the security team will endeavor to keep you informed of